dsofe/lit_notes/repo/review-firms-owned-poc-2022.md

 ### Background

-This report from Fed Small Business describes data, collected by the Small Business Credit Survey in 2021, on small business employer firms by race/ethnicity.
+This report from Fed Small Business describes data, collected by the Small Business Credit Survey in 2021, on small business employer firms by race/ethnicity; in some cases, data on firms owned by "people of color," representing a group of race/ethnicity categories, is presented against White-owned firms.
 It highlights the financial and operational challenges that business owners experienced.
 (Employer firms are defined as *businesses with 1 to 499 employees other than the owners*.)

 > &rarr; **A note on data by race/ethnicity:** Data are analyzed using only four categories: <ins>Asian or Pacific Islander</ins> (referenced as “Asian”); <ins>Black or African American</ins> (referenced as “Black”); <ins>Hispanic or Latino</ins> (referenced as “Hispanic”); and <ins>White</ins>.
 The report excludes data for <ins>Native American</ins> firms because of the small sample.
 >